NOTE: 'Displayed Attributes' replace the old now-deprecated 'Key Attributes'—see explanation.

 The font size used to render the current note's table can be altered via the Displayed Attributes replace Displayed Attributes sub-menu of the Window menu.
 The latter offers a small range of suggested sizes (default is 11pt).
 The actual size is stored is the point size number, i.e. 11

 for the default in $DisplayedAttributesFontSize.
 It is possible to set values not available in the menu by editing the attribute value directly.
-To change the value for the entire document, use the Document Inspector General tab to alter the the default value for $DisplayedAttributesFontSize.
+To change the value for the entire document, use the Document Inspector General tab to alter the default value for $DisplayedAttributesFontSize.

 Evaluating an attribute